maxrocks55/Linux-folder-protector/README.md

 sudo ./setup.sh
 #

-then, after that, ./lock.sh [path to the directory you want deleted]
+then, after that, ./lock.sh [path to the directory you want locked] will lock it